Illinois Landlord-Tenant Law

 Can security deposits be commingled with other assets?

-The security deposit can be commingled with other assets if interest is not owed to the tenant (if the deposit is held for 6+ months or if the landlord owns less than 25 units in a single building or complex), otherwise the deposit must be kept in a separate account from the landlord’s operating account and other personal accounts.
+The security deposit must be kept in a separate account if interest is owed to the tenant (if the deposit is held for 6+ months or if the landlord owns less than 25 units in a single building or complex).
+If the deposit is held for less than 6 months, or the landlord owns less than 25 units in a single building or complex, then he or she does not have to keep the deposit in a separate account.

 According to our survey, 75% of Illinois landlords that collect security deposits keep the deposit in its own account- separate from all other assets.